georgegesite/Java/OCA_Chapter_4.md

 ## Static Variables

-Some static variables are meant to change as the program runs
+Some static variables are meant to change as the program runs.instance and static initializers are able to access static variables. static initializer does not have access to instance variables.

 ```java
 public class Initializers {